TheNightMayor/Starfinder-SRD-Markdown/Compendium/SF1E/Bestiary/Alien-Codex/Aeon Guard Specialist.md

 # Guard, Aeon Guard Specialist

-The powerful [[Azlanti Star Empire]] maintains its hold on its subject systems through the might of its military, which is divided into two arms: the Imperial Fleet and the [[Aeon Guard]].
+The powerful [[AZLANTI STAR EMPIRE]] maintains its hold on its subject systems through the might of its military, which is divided into two arms: the Imperial Fleet and the [[Aeon Guard]].
 Aeon Guards are the elite infantry of the Star Empire

 they serve as marines aboard the warships of the Imperial Fleet, protect imperial government and military installations, quell dissent and crush rebellions, and spearhead invasions to conquer and occupy new territories for the Star Empire.